mhekkel/mrs/00-readme.txt

+MRS is full text retrieval software optimized for large, flat file databanks containing biological and medical information.

+Previous versions used to be hard to set up and configure, version 6 tries to address this by combining all configuration information in one place and offering a graphical interface to manipulate this configuration.

+Building MRS

-You need gcc 4.6 and boost >= 1.48 to build M6.
-Intel compilers are supported and Visual Studio 2010 is OK too.
+You need gcc 4.6 and boost >= 1.48 to build MRS. Intel compilers are supported and Visual Studio 2010 is OK too.

 For Linux: